 Adam Wolek, Treasurer

-Tom Caprel (Manager of Communications) is the founder of Helios Capital Research, a big-data company that works to provide meaningful insights from MMORPGs for both players and game companies.
+Tom Caprel (Expo Manager) is the founder of Helios Capital Research, a big-data company that works to provide meaningful insights from MMORPGs for both players and game companies.
 He is an active member in Chicago's gaming community as a regular participant in IGDA, Bit Bash, and CVGLS.
 Tom currently serves on the board of Anima Young Singers of Greater Chicago and has held past professional marketing positions at Lextech Global Services, an enterprise app development firm.
 Email

 George Chen (Zhi Qiao) (Store Manager) is an artist and gallery professional.
 He has worked in museums and galleries in the U.S. and China, including the Museum of Contemporary Photography, Chicago, and 798 photo gallery, Beijing.
 He is pursuing his MFA in photography from Columbia College Chicago.
 Email

 Amanda Coleman (Publications Intern, VGA Reader) is a creative professional and graduate student in Museum and Exhibition Studies at the University of Illinois, Chicago.
 She holds a BA in both Anthropology and Gender Studies from the University of Michigan.
 Her current thesis work focuses on the intersection between video games and museum practices.
 She is also working with the Chicago Design Museum, Hyde Park Art Center, and UIC’s Bodies of Work.
 Email

 Chaz Evans (Director of Exhibitions and Programs and Co-Founder) is an artist, educator, art historian, and curator working at Northwestern University.
 He has taught courses on creative programming, web art, moving image art, and games.
 He holds an MA in art history and an MFA in New Media Art from University of Illinois at Chicago.
 Email